 Cat Dental Care and Grooming Guide

 Regular grooming and dental care are essential components of cat health that many owners overlook.
 While cats are fastidious self-groomers, they need our help with dental health, nail care, and sometimes coat maintenance.
-This guide covers everything you need to know to keep your cat clean, comfortable, and healthy.
+This guide focuses on everything you need to know to keep your cat clean, comfortable, and healthy.

 Dental Care